Table of Contents

-Sometimes, pile foundations made up of timber is also used.
-Pile foundations are mostly used for large structures and when the upper soil layer is weak and does not have sufficient bearing capacity to withstand the imposed load.
+✔ Pile foundation is mostly used when the upper soil layer is weak and does not have sufficient bearing capacity to withstand the imposed load by the structures.

 It is desirable to use pile foundations in the following cases: